Nature is not just beneficial for children

 In addition to loneliness and isolation in parenthood as a result of losses of friendships and reduced contact with other adults, parents can also feel alone in their world as a result of not being in it.

 There is a tremendous amount of power in the relationship with nature.
-As humans, we have an innate desire to connect and seek out natural surroundings, but the chaos of life as a parent can suck away the little windows of time that you might otherwise use to be outside.
-Nurturing your nature relationship will not only promote relaxation and restoration, but bring awareness to your ‘aliveness’ and connection to the complex, yet wondrous, environment within which you live.
+As humans, we have an innate desire to connect and seek out natural surroundings, but the chaos of life as a parent can suck away the little windows of time that we might otherwise use to be outside.
+Nurturing the nature relationship will not only promote relaxation and restoration, but bring awareness to our ‘aliveness’ and connection to the complex, yet wondrous, environment within which we live.

 So, if the choice is there to get out or stay in – choose Nature and Plug In!